 The gang rape makes it topical.
 (What is this particular publisher unable to get right when it does it as an ebook?
 Every two or three pages, a word has a nonsensical hyphen in the middle.)

 It is edited by Hirsh Sawhney, who writes the Introduction, which is dated May 2009.
 He came back in 2005 from New York to a Delhi where middle-class families who had once lived frugally were comparing plasma television prices.
 Nowadays those televisions are rigged up in slums.
-He doesn’t define his own family as middle-class, though their address in the 1950s, Connaught Place, perhaps suggests it.
+Sawhney doesn’t define his own family as middle-class, though their address in the 1950s, Connaught Place, perhaps suggests it.
 They had one bedroom, but they were refugees from the Punjab.
-I can remember when the English middle class was, by modern standards, poor.
-It was all it could do to keep a bottle of sherry in the larder.
+(I can remember when the English middle class was, by modern English standards, poor.
+It was all it could do to keep a bottle of sherry in the larder.)

 “International brands like the Wall Street Journal and Chanel were setting up shop.
 The city’s cruddy public transportation system was being revolutionized by an ultramodern metro. […] The educated elite […] bragged about the new malls and cinemas going up in Gurgaon.”

-Reforms began under Manmohan Singh in 1991 when he was Finance Minister.
-He began to dismantle Nehruite socialism.
+Reforms began under Manmohan Singh, who began to dismantle Nehruite socialism in 1991, when he was Finance Minister.
 This new India, and new Delhi, does not like to talk about its noir side.

 “Every morning, papers abound with alarming stories: accounts of the unmitigated corruption and contract killing that make this city of more than fifteen million tick; indications of increasing divisions between rich and poor that lead servants to murder masters and foment Maoist movements in the country’s hinterland; synopses of so many rapes and sexual assaults that readers become numb to them.
 Yet the everyday depravity and anguish of Delhi life remains confined to news copy.
 Despite notable exceptions like Namita Gokhale and Arvind [sic] Adiga, authors of literature – particularly those who write in English – usually choose to ignore the capital’s stains.”
 Perhaps no more.
 What must the rape statistics be telling us about violence hidden in the home?